 Gear head confession time: I actually have three different down jackets.
 (But no living room furniture.)
 Here’s the line-up:

 - One lightweight Sierra Designs Gnar Lite jacket that has been with me since 2012 and is still going strong.
-It’s true that down lasts!
-(Discontinued, a few women’s still available on Amazon.)
+It’s true that down lasts! (women’s available on Amazon.)
+Another popular option: the Patagonia Nano Puff.

-- One mid-weight Marmot Ama Dablam hoodie jacket.
-With 800-fill-power down, it’s lightweight and super toasty, but doesn’t roast me when I start hiking.
-(Men’s version here.)
+One mid-weight Marmot Ama Dablam hoodie jacket .
+With 800-fill-power down, it’s lightweight and super toasty, but doesn’t roast me when I start hiking. ( Men’s version here .)Sadly, the Marmot Ama Dablam is out of production.
+Similar high-loft hooded jackets include the Patagonia Down Sweater Hoody for men and women.

 - One North Face Immaculator Parka.
 With almost two pounds of 800-fill-power down and a hood, it’s my go-to coat for winter camping, teaching, and any time I have to stand around in cold conditions.
-(Men’s version here.)
+(Unfortunately, it’s getting tough to find the men’s Immaculator.
+A similar jacket: the Men’s Mountain Hardwear Direct North Jacket with Gore-tex Windstopper shell.)

 As you may have noticed, I prefer jackets with hoods.
 We all lose a disproportionate amount of heat through our heads and necks, so wearing a hood keeps the entire body warmer.
 Also, it’s hard to lose a hood, and you never have to fumble in your backpack when you want to put it on.